halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-eft.md

 - [Payroll](au-labour-setup-payroll.md)
 - [Labour Hire](au-labour-setup-labour-hire.md)

-This section will discuss the following EFT Setup areas required to operate the Dynamics NAV Labour Hire module.
+This section will discuss the setting up EFT to produce the appropriate files.

 ### To set up EFT
 1. In the **Search** box, enter **Bank Accounts**, and then choose the related link.